oroinc/documentation/backend/file-storage/index.rst

 .. code-block:: yaml
    :linenos:

-    your_bundle.file_manager:
+    acme.file_manager:
         parent: oro_gaufrette.file_manager
         arguments:
-            - 'your_storage' # the name of the Gaufrette filesystem should be used as the storage.
+            - 'some_storage' # the name of the Gaufrette filesystem should be used as the storage.
             - 'another_sub_directory' # data will save to another_sub_directory subdirectory.

 .. _backend-simple-access-to-the-public-storage-files: